10 Things You Need to Know Now – September Edition

 What is the ROI for my organization of holding the event?
 Will we lose money by doing both in-person and hybrid?
 Will we lose money on cancellation fees?

 What is the risk and potential impact on my audience if there is an outbreak?
 If your audience is composed of healthcare workers, teachers, other frontline workers, are you putting the greater public at risk if these people were to get sick?

 11. I still have questions

 We all do – no one knows for certain what will happen.
 But we are closely monitoring the situation on a daily basis and will continue to share relevant updates.

 We’re here to help!
-If you’d like to discuss anything further, contact email@example.com to set up a complimentary consult that is focused on the next steps for your event.
+If you’d like to discuss anything further, reach out to set up a complimentary consult that is focused on the next steps for your event.